storm-software/stormstack/docs/website/docs/doc-creation/docs-style-guide.md

 Quote break.

 > This is a very long line that will still be quoted properly when it wraps.
-Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
+Alright, let's keep writing to make sure this is long enough to actually wrap for everyone.
 Oh, you can _put_ **Markdown** into a blockquote.

 ---